 “This report is just the latest in a line of studies that suggest much more needs to be done and the proposal of a pause in the rollout is a good start but the very real concerns of campaigns and the wider public will not go away.

 “The government needs to recognise the report’s findings and in doing so, accept the rollout of ALRs was premature and take tangible action to improve road safety.
 It should not take the experiences of people like Claire and others to force action and deliver safer roads for all.”
-Helen Smith - Associate Solicitor
+Helen Smith - Senior Associate Solicitor